 All right.

-The vice president Biden held up a billion dollars in loans to Ukraine unless they fired the guy who was investigating his son's company in Ukraine.
+There is no question the vice president, Biden, held up a billion dollars in loans to Ukraine unless they fired the guy who was investigating his son's company in Ukraine.

 He admits it.

-Yet the associated press lies, and this transcript goes out to every blanket newspaper in the country, which will then reprint the Associated Press article.
+Yet the Associated Press lies, and this transcript goes out to every blanket newspaper in the country, which will then reprint the Associated Press article.

-The Associated Press knows this second paragraph's a lie, yet they did it anyway.
+When you say fake news, when you say it's way beyond that, the Associated Press knows this second paragraph's a lie, yet they did it anyway.

 All right, back to Trump.